(Travel)

 Fashion week is essentially jolting from one runway venue to the next, praying you’ll make it before the lights dim.
 By the end of the day, the idea of a hearty dinner sounds downright heavenly.
 “After a long day of shows, there’s nothing like cozying up in a booth and ordering a martini and steak au poivre at Raoul’s,” Who What Wear Editor at Large Nicole Akhtarzad Eshaghpour says of the 1970s-era SoHo institution.
 Also in the neighborhood is Sant Ambroeus, another favorite of Page’s.

 In Nolita, freelance fashion writer Aemilia Madden points to Thai Diner as the spot.
 “No matter where I'm trying to grab a bite during fashion week, I've learned to expect a wait,” she says.
 “Thai Diner is one of my favorite dinner spots; I usually throw my name down and grab a drink nearby while I wait.”
-Over in the West Village — beloved for its charming narrow streets and equally pleasant restaurants — classics like I Sodi and Via Corota or always reliable reservations.
+Over in the West Village — beloved for its charming narrow streets and equally pleasant restaurants — classics like I Sodi and Via Corota are always reliable reservations.
 If you’re in the mood for a pizza and spritz on the sidewalk, head to L’antica Pizzeria da Michele on Bank Street.
-A few blocks up, recently-opened Cafe Chelsea is a new bistro in the landmark hotel that serves French fare in a Parisian-inspired setting.
+A few blocks up, Cafe Chelsea is a chic bistro in the landmark hotel that serves French fare in a Parisian-inspired setting.

 For premium Korean cuisine, swing by Atomix, where Chef Park (who just won a Peter Beard award) will delight you with a 10-item tasting menu of delicacies like sardine with marigold rice and sea urchin with steamed sweet corn cake.